 How could I make a man out of you?

-- The Makeover/Makeover Montage: Mulan goes through this twice; once in "Honor to Us All" to look like a potential bride and when she "becomes" a man.
+- The Makeover/Makeover Montage: Mulan goes through this twice: once at the hands of a pair of Makeover Fairies in "Honor to Us All" to look like a potential bride, and again when she "becomes" a man.

 - Manly Tears: Yao totally cries when Mulan is honored.

 - Masculine Lines, Feminine Curves: Mulan is drawn with an angular jaw when in her Ping disguise.

 - Shang's company are shocked to silence when they see the massacre of the main Chinese army, then it happens a second time when Shan Yu attacks them, and then when they see the size of his army.

 - Then just as the army is cheering on Ping for saving them, and for everyone being alive, they have this reaction when the soldier is revealed to have a serious stomach wound and passes out from blood loss.